Back to Blog

 Which mixes better with water — Myprotein or Gold Standard?

 Gold Standard wins easily.
 It dissolves almost instantly with minimal foam.
 Myprotein needs more shaking and has a slightly grainy texture even when fully mixed.
-If mixing quality is your priority, spend the extra $15-20 per kg on ON.
-For me, the Myprotein texture is acceptable for the savings, but I understand why some people can't get used to it.
+If mixing quality is your priority, the upgrade to ON Gold Standard is worth it.

 Should I store protein powder in the fridge in Singapore?